 The categories listed below are examples of Centre and Learner Malpractice.
 Please note that these examples are not exhaustive and are only intended as guidance on The Greene Room Academy’s definition of Malpractice:

-- Failure to carry out internal assessment, internal moderation or internal verification in accordance with The Greene Room Academy’s requirements
+- Failure to carry out an internal assessment, internal moderation or internal verification by The Greene Room Academy’s requirements

 - Deliberate failure to adhere to The Greene Room Academy’s Learner registration and certification procedures